Top 100 Commonly Used English Idioms

-Commonly used English idioms are those idioms that we hear across our daily life conversation.
+Well!
+In this article you will find 100 most commonly used English idioms that we hear across our daily life .
 Native speaker use them frequently in their conversation.
-Sometime it is difficult for non-native speaker to comprehend the context of idiom.
-It is not possible for someone to remember all the English idioms but if you learn commonly used English idioms, you can survive in native English speaking community.
+Sometime it is difficult for non-native speaker to comprehend the context of an idiom.
+It is impossible for someone to remember all the English idioms but if you learn commonly used English idioms, you can survive in native English speaking community.

 What are idioms?

 Idioms are the most commonly used words that we read and hear across our daily life conversation.
 Idioms are the group of the words established by usage as having a meaning not deducible from those of the individual words.
 Idioms do not match with surface meaning of the words but these are used very consciously in context of the conversation.

 Meaning: A difficult task or something difficult to deal

 Example: Learning how to drive a car is not a hot potato.

 Meaning: Something that is very easy.
 (1)

 Example: The quiz was a piece of cake (very easy) so all of the students passed it with an A grade.

 Example: I already know how to compute decimals but the acid test will come when our Math professor will conduct assessment orally.

 - Add insult to injury